architecture-building-systems/CityEnergyAnalyst/docs/installation/installation.rst

 Installation
 ============

-CEA can be installed in Windows, Ubuntu and on the computer cluster of the ETH Zurich Euler.
+CEA can be installed in Windows, Ubuntu, Mac and on the computer cluster of the ETH Zurich Euler.
 The latter is only available for students and faculty  of the ETH Zurich.

 .. toctree::